OWASP/www-staff/operating-plan/2024/operations.md

 - No more than 20% operating overhead unrelated to program delivery
 - $2m USD in the bank at the end of 2024, with > 12 months operational reserve
-- $10,000 in individual merchandise sales
-- $1,000 in text book sales
 - Improvements customer experience delivered in all areas

 ## Program Deliverables